geotrev/core-flux/README.md

   <a href="https://www.npmjs.com/package/core-flux"><img src="https://badgen.net/david/dev/geotrev/core-flux" alt="devDependencies" /></a>
 </p>

-A 1KB flux-like state manager.
+A 1KB global state manager.
 Use it out of the box or create your own bindings.

+At its core (pun intended), Core Flux is an unopinionated implementation of flux / global state management.
+It details the basic components of flux architecture: stores, dispatch, actions, and reducers.
+You can use it anywhere in any context.

 - [Install](#install)
 - [API](#api)